 Many homeowners can also save money on their insurance by purchasing homeowners insurance from the same company that they pay for car insurance.
 Many insurance companies will offer a discount to customers who bundle their insurances into one.

-When choosing a policy, it's important for home buyers to remember that the lowest-cost insurances many not offer all the coverage that homeowners need in the event of a disaster.
+When choosing a policy, it's important for homebuyers to remember that the lowest-cost insurances may not offer all the coverage that homeowners need in the event of a disaster.
 Spending a little extra money on insurance can help save a lot of money in the event of a disaster.

 Contact Your Insurance Company